syao13/metalloprotein.CG/README.md

 ### Counting metal sites

-Use `./run.countMetal.bh` under the mainScripts directory to reproduce the full analysis.
+Use below under the mainScripts directory to reproduce the full analysis.

+`./run.countMetal.bh`

 ### Main analysis

 Finally, for actually running the scripts, you need to modify the alias for *interpro* and environment variables *output_dir* at the top of mainScripts/run.fullanalysis.bh.
-Use `./run.fullanalysis.bh` under the mainScripts directory to reproduce the full analysis.
+Use below under the mainScripts directory to reproduce the full analysis.

+`./run.fullanalysis.bh`

 ### 4-ligand Zn simulation
-Use *./run.simulation.bh* under the mainScripts directory to reproduce the full analysis.
+Use `./run.simulation.bh` under the mainScripts directory to reproduce the full analysis.

 ### Functional enrichmentment